hartmantis/netgear-readyshare-chef/README.md

 Requirements
 ============

-Just an OS X or Windows PC and a supported Netgear router.
+Just an OS X or Windows PC and a supported Netgear router and Chef 12.5 or newer.

 Usage
 =====